 Whether your blade is new or not can have a major effect on your cut.
 You might have to change the setting of certain material as your blade wears out.

-I always do something before a cut and I strongly suggest you do the same: I take an aluminum sheet that I roll into a ball and I punch my blade into it many times.
+I always do something before a cut and I strongly suggest you do the same: I take an aluminum sheet that I roll into a ball (I actually always use the same one, over and over again) and I punch my blade into it many times.

-This will help sharpen your blade and make sure there is no dust or tiny pieces of material stuck to your blade (especially sticky vinyl!).
+This will help clean your blade and make sure there is no dust or tiny pieces of material stuck to your blade (especially sticky vinyl!).
+(Note that it does not sharpen your blade as some people say!!)

 Also, I like to use 2 different blades, one especially for vinyl and one for other materials like cardstock.